A Palestinian state

 What exactly that better deal looked like, we don't know, but he said if I apply military pressure on them, we can get a better deal than the one signed in January.

+Noel, those several weeks have now turned into more than six months.
 During this period, and I'm speaking now from an Israeli point of view, six months we've lost more than 60 Israeli soldiers.

 Our country has become isolated on the world stage like never before.
+And only one hostage, only one living hostage returned during this entire time.

-so what many Israelis are asking themselves is when will President Trump realize that the promise of just a few more weeks was delusional at best
+So what many Israelis are asking themselves is when will President Trump realize that the promise of just a few more weeks was delusional at best?

-and that meanwhile
+And that meanwhile

-things are only deteriorating and getting worse and that with one phone call he can tell Netanyahu let's go back to March Let's go back to the the deal that was on the table that you already signed and begin implementing phase two all the hostages come home and the war ends.
+Let's go back to the deal that was on the table that you already signed and begin implementing phase two.
+All the hostages come home and the war ends.

 And I think until President Trump does that, we are not going to see any good news